 What is it?

 The Edinburgh Festival Fringe, to give it its full title, is the world’s largest arts festival, where many an aspiring actor, comedian, and artist began their career.
-In 2018 it went on for 25 days and featured more than 55,000 performances of 3,548 different shows in 317 venues.
-This year it runs from 2–26 August, so if you’ve ever wondered where everybody is in August, it’s likely they’ve caught the train to Scotland to enjoy one of the best, most vibrant, and creative three weeks of their lives.
+In 2018, it went on for 25 days and featured more than 55,000 performances of 3,548 different shows in 317 venues.
+This year, the plan is that it will run from 6–30 August but it’s still unclear whether that’ll be up in Scotland’s capital or online only.
+Most performers will be hoping they’ll be catching the train up north to enjoy one of the best, most vibrant, and creative three weeks of their lives.
 It’s big, brash and you’ll probably want to be part of it, so listen up.

 Why should I care?